-The aggregate level of effort (LOE) for a proposed research concept must be equal to one full-time equivalent (FTE) for 12 months.
-Only minimal variation to this requirement will be accepted.
+The aggregate level of effort (LOE) for a proposed research concept is expected to be equal to one full-time equivalent (FTE) for 12 months.
 Multiple researchers from the same organization may be proposed; however, DARPA expects that the individual(s) working on the proposed idea primarily focus on the effort for the entire period of performance to the maximum extent practical.
-For example, two individuals working full time for six months on an effort would meet the one FTE, 12 month requirement.
-Conversely, two individuals working full time for twelve months on an effort would equate to two FTE, and would exceed the allowable LOE.
+For example, two individuals working full time for six months on an effort would be considered equivalent to one FTE.
+Conversely, two individuals working full time for twelve months on an effort would equate to two FTE and would exceed the anticipated LOE.
 The maximum period of performance is 12 months.
 Specific technical objectives to be achieved will be addressed in each ARC Opportunity.

-The maximum total award value of each ARC award is \$300,000 in Government funding, inclusive of direct and indirect costs.
+The maximum total award value of each ARC award is anticipated to be \$300,000 in Government funding, inclusive of direct and indirect costs.
 Proposed costs are limited to \$10,000 or less for materials, equipment, and Other Direct Costs (ODC) which are defined as costs normally incurred in the operation of a business, such as equipment/facility usage, equipment maintenance, computer services, communication expenses, and general office supplies.
 Graduate student tuition is considered an ODC but is independent of the \$10,000 limit above.
 No travel or publication costs are permitted.
 No subawardees are permitted; all proposed individuals must be from the same institution.
 All awards made as a result of an ARC Opportunity issued under this EA will be Research Other Transactions (OTs) awarded under the authority of 10 U.S.C. § 4021.